AKSW/LSQ/README.md

 ###Start-up

-You can start-up with RDFising your own query log from below class.
+You can start-up with RDFising your own query log from:

 ```
 Package: org.aksw.simba.dataset.lsq